sherbondy/Connect-Four/README.md

 The whole app was written in CoffeeScript with the Express framework.
 Redis is used as our datastore.

+Make sure to make a file called secret.js with the following contents:
+    password='your_redis_password'

 ## Required Packages

 - [Express 2.0+](https://github.com/visionmedia/express)